ArtisanTinkerer/icescraper/README.md

 Project for improving Python skills

 ## Ideas
-* use python to scrape weather from various sources
+* use Python to scrape weather from various sources
-* met office
+* Met Office
-* bbc
+* BBC
 * MWIS
 * pick location (Lakes initially)
-* somehow host so can be used publicly (maybe a web project?)
+* somehow host so can be used publicly (maybe a web project?
+Azure?)